 Beautician Degree Program and Certification Facts

 Get an overview of state-regulated beautician licensing, and learn how the curriculum for an associate's degree in cosmetology can fulfill states' education requirements for certification.
 Find out about career options and average salaries for graduates of beautician degree programs.
-Schools offering Culinary Arts degrees can also be found in these popular choices.

 What Kind of Associate's Degree Program Trains Me To Become a Beautician?

 Through an associate's degree program in cosmetology, you'll study the business of beauty, including hair, skin, makeup and nails.
 Most degree programs include hands-on practice in the classroom and school lab, as well as the opportunity to perform your learned skills in an actual beauty salon through an internship program.
 Some schools also offer paid student services to the public that allow you to improve your skills.

 |Degrees Options||Associate's degrees in cosmetology prepare students for their cosmetology license|

 |Topics Learned||Hairstyling, manicures, skin treatments and make-up application|

 |Licensure||Certification varies by state, often requiring a 2-part exam and hours of hands-on experience|

 |Career Choices||Hair stylists, make-up artists, manicurists and more, commonly in a salon or spa|

 |Median Salary (2020)*||$27,630 (for all Barbers, Hairstylists, and Cosmetologists)|